nikolayg/nikgrozev-website/_posts/blog/2015-07-14-overview-of-modern-concurrency-and-parallelism-concepts.md

 [coroutines](https://en.wikipedia.org/wiki/Coroutine).
 The two concepts are functionally equivalent.
 However, coroutines are implemented with specific syntax on the programming language level.

 Coroutines are a generalisation of generators.
-When you are invoking a generator you can not specify a parameter - i.e. in the previoous example we could not write g.next(7).
+When you are invoking a generator, you can not specify a parameter - i.e. in the previoous example we could not write g.next(7).
 Coroutines allow for this.
 When the coroutine is resumed, the specified value is provided to it in the form of a result of yield.
 The following example illustrates this: